 We’ve operated in West Bromwich for over 126 years.
-Its first premises were built in St Michael Street in 1888 before relocating to Carters Green in the 1960’s.
-We now delivers services from over 20 locations across the Black Country!
+Its first premises were built in St Michael Street in 1888 before relocating to Carters Green in the 1960s.
+We now deliver services from over 20 locations across the Black Country!

 Midland based developer Jessup Build Develop who have partnered with YMCA and the Homes & Communities Agency will start the project in October following preliminary works.
 CEO, Clive Jessup comments “We are delighted to have been able to make this project a reality.
 All the updated facilities will provide the YMCA with state of the art accommodation, new enterprise facilities and services for young people and the community”